Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 Key Takeaways

-- Definition: Atypical rashes deviate from classic patterns in morphology, distribution, or duration.
+- Definition: An atypical rash deviates from classic patterns in morphology, distribution, or duration.

 - Importance: Early recognition can uncover systemic disease or rare conditions and prevent complications.